13 Ideas for a Fun Night in Without Leaving Your Dorm

 1. Movie night

-This might be a classic suggestion, but nevertheless a fun one!
+This is a classic suggestion but a fun one nevertheless!
 You and your friends can even vote on a movie in advance to make sure it’s something everyone likes.
 Maybe think of a particular theme or genre to choose movies from to build a whole vibe around the night.
 Then sit back, relax, and enjoy—just don’t forget to bring some popcorn!

 2. Cook or bake